MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 ### 3b.
 Set policies using JamF

-You can either use JAMF Pro GUI to edit individual settings of the Microsoft Defender for Endpoint configuration, or use the legacy method by creating a configuration Plist in a text editor, and uploading it to JAMF Pro.
+You can either use JamF Pro GUI to edit individual settings of the Microsoft Defender for Endpoint configuration, or use the legacy method by creating a configuration Plist in a text editor, and uploading it to JamF Pro.

 Note that you must use exact `com.microsoft.wdav` as the **Preference Domain**; Microsoft Defender for Endpoint uses only this name and `com.microsoft.wdav.ext` to load its managed settings.